Cardiology located in Sunnyvale, TX

 You hope your heart is working the way it should.
 But if you want to do more than hope, consider an exercise stress test at Sunnyvale Cardiology.
-From the convenience of their Sunnyvale, Texas, office, Adam Reynolds, MD, and Prasad Maddukuri, MD, FACC, MRCP, offer this method to determine if your heart performs well when it’s put to work.
+From the convenience of their Sunnyvale, Texas, office, Prasad Maddukuri, MD, FACC, MRCP, and Larry Moore, MD, FACC, offer this method to determine if your heart performs well when it’s put to work.
 If you want to learn more about this noninvasive test, call their office.
 Alternately, you can book your appointment online.

 The name of this test is fairly descriptive: It’s a test that uses exercise to put stress on your heart.
 The purpose of the test is to determine how well your heart performs when it needs to work harder, e.g., when you’re exercising or performing manual labor.

-This test is useful because it allows Dr. Maddukuri and Dr. Reynolds to analyze your body’s ability to send more oxygen to your heart as it needs it.
+This test is useful because it allows Dr. Maddukuri, and Dr. Moore to analyze your body’s ability to send more oxygen to your heart as it needs it.
 With an exercise stress test, they can better understand the blood supply in the arteries that provide blood to your heart, giving them a clearer picture of your overall heart health.

 Come to your appointment in workout clothes and running shoes.
 During your test, you run on a treadmill while you’re hooked up to monitoring equipment to capture your heart rate.